 Monoclonal Antibody Therapy-Related Testing

 Before treatment with monoclonal antibodies such as antitumor necrosis factor (anti-TNF) agents, the ACG recommends testing for inactive opportunistic infections such as tuberculosis (TB).
 Evaluation for viral hepatitis is also recommended before anti-TNF treatment is introduced.
 Refer to the Monitoring section for information about testing during treatment with monoclonal antibodies.

 Patients with IBD should be monitored for complications, relapse, and anxiety and depressive disorders associated with IBD.
 Long-term IBD is associated with an increased risk of colorectal cancer and dysplasia, most likely due to long-term inflammation, and patients must be monitored for the development of these conditions as well.

 Laboratory tests for monitoring in IBD include fecal and serum marker testing (in conjunction with imaging and endoscopic evaluation) to evaluate inflammatory responses.
 Quantitative fecal calprotectin and fecal lactoferrin tests are sensitive markers that can be used to gauge IBD activity, recurrence, and relapse, although they may be more useful tools in UC than in CD.
-Serum CRP is not specific for inflammation in IBD but may aid in monitoring the activity of disease and therapeutic response.
+Serum CRP is not specific for inflammation in IBD but may aid in monitoring disease activity and therapeutic response.

 Tests to Monitor Treatment